-The Subject Coordinator Principles of Clinical Practice 1 (PCP1) plays a vital role in helping medical students develop the core skills of being a doctor.
-This subject introduces medical students to the patient interviewing, physical examination and basic clinical reasoning skills that provide a firm foundation for clinical practice.
-The position has overall responsibility for the coordination and delivery of the curriculum and assessment for the subject
+The Subject Coordinator Principles of Clinical Practice 1 (PCP1) has overall responsibility for the coordination of the curriculum, assessment, and student and teaching staff related issues within the subject.
+This subject introduces students to the patient interviewing and physical examination skills that provide a firm foundation for clinical practice.

-The role includes continuous refinement and refreshing of the curriculum's structure and content responsive to feedback and changing educational methods, as well as moves to better integrate clinical skills and biomedical concepts throughout the Doctor of Medicine (MD) course.
-Innovation is encouraged.
+The role includes continuous refinement and refreshing of the curriculum's structure and content responsive to feedback and changing educational methods, including discipline-specific, stream or other reviews from time to time.

-The Subject Coordinator PCP1 ensures that all learning events and written and recorded materials are maintained in an optimal form.
-In addition, the Subject Coordinator PCP1 works with the Chairs of the Clinical and Written Assessment Committees and the Lead in Assessment to develop an assessment blueprint for PCP1 and leads item development, standard setting and item evaluation.
-The Subject Coordinator PCP1 coordinates the Board of Examiners required for the subject, and manages at a high level all student-related issues in collaboration with the Head of the Department of Medical Education.
+The Subject Coordinator PCP1 will ensure that all learning events and written and recorded material are maintained in an optimal form.
+In addition, the Subject Coordinator PCP1 will work with the Chairs of the Clinical and Written Assessment Committees and the Lead in Assessment to develop an assessment blueprint for PCP1 and lead item development, standard setting and item evaluation.
+The Subject Coordinator PCP1 will coordinate the Board of Examiners required for the subject, and manage at a high level student related issues in collaboration with the Head of the Department of Medical Education.

-The Subject Coordinator PCP1 works with the Lead in Evaluation to develop and implement subject based evaluation and coordinate the changes that relate to this evaluation, as well as assisting in the development of a systematic approach to outcomes evaluation.
+The Subject Coordinator PCP1 will work with the Lead in Evaluation to develop and implement subject based evaluation and coordinate the changes that relate to this evaluation, as well as assisting in the development of a systematic approach to outcomes evaluation.